Lines and notes are included for illustration purposes only.

 8. Quantity, Unit of Issue, and Unit and Total Costs.
 This information is entered, as applicable.
 Total costs for each line are always in whole dollars.
 See DoD 7000-14.R, Volume 15, Chapter 7 for information on how to price.

-9. SC/MOS/TA or Notes.
-This column includes the supply code (also referred to as the Source of Supply (SOS) code), the availability (estimated number of months from implementation to when items are available), Type of Assistance (TA) code, and training notes.
+9. Supply Code/Months/Types of Assistance Code or Training Notes.
+This column includes the Supply Code (SC) (also referred to as the Source of Supply (SoS) code), defines the Months (MOS), Type of Assistance (TA) code, and training notes.
 These terms are defined in the LOA Information attached to each LOA.
 See Figure C5.F5.

 10. Offer Release Code (ORC).
 This code specifies notification requirements prior to shipment and must be compatible with the Delivery Term Code.
 See Figure C5.F5. for a complete list of ORCs.
 More than one code may apply for each line item.